zyxue/ncbitax2lin/README.md

 Regeneration is straightforward, but it may incur quite a bit of memory (~20 GB).
 I generated `lineages.csv.gz` on a machine with 32 GB memory.
-Pull request on refactoring to lower memory usage is welcome.
+Pull request on refactoring to a lower memory usage is welcome.
 It's mainly about this line `lineages_dd = pool.map(find_lineage, df.tax_id.values)`.
 If anything, you could notify me on github and I could regenerate it for you.